appideasDOTcom/APPideasLights/README.md

 I have written a crap-ton of mobile apps, but this is my first in React Native.
 It is functional, but not written with best practices.
 A majority of the items on the Issues list are related to that fact.
 If you are an experienced React Native developer and wouldn't mind offering a few hours to refactor this code before the codebase grows to be large, that would be awesome.
 Issue #1 is the core of it all.

-If you're here before the Instructable is published, check out this Instructable about making custom PCBs on a CNC router:
+Check out this part 1 of this Instructable series, about making custom PCBs on a CNC router:

 https://www.instructables.com/id/Custom-PCBs-on-a-CNC-Router/